knrbokhari/independent-service-provider/README.md

 ### About website

 * You can login and Registration in our website.
-* we have desktop, tablet and mobile responsive.
+* We have desktop, tablet and mobile responsive.
 * We have  email, password based authorization system.
 * We have a link for Password reset.
 * We have a Send Email Verification.